"Something Is Different About Growing Up Today"

 It’s Not Screens.
 It’s Disconnection.

-A note for parents about AI companions → The question to ask isn't "is my child using AI?" — it's "does this use of AI help them connect better with real people, or does it get in the way?"
+The question to ask isn't "is my child using AI?" — it's "does this use of AI help them connect better with real people, or does it get in the way?"

 → Read our full guide: “AI Friends & Your Child"